 If Your Loved One Is a Victim

-The first thing you may want to do if you see signs of nursing home abuse is to make an official report with the long-term care facility and your local state authorities.
-You can find the information for your state’s Adult Protective Services department on the website of the National Council on Aging.
+The first thing you should learn is how to report nursing home abuse.
+You can also find information for your state’s Adult Protective Services department on the website of the National Council on Aging.

 Another thing you may want to consider is seeking legal counsel.
 You may be able to file a personal injury or wrongful death lawsuit against the facility and any providers who participated in the abuse of an elderly person.
 In addition, you may also want to make a report with the police, who may press charges.

 If Your Loved One Is in Immediate Danger

 If you believe your loved one is in immediate danger, you may want to call 911 to report it to an operator.
 All other situations are best brought up to the nursing home’s administration.
 If they won’t make the necessary corrections in the flaws in their system, you may need to find a new care facility.